elementary/website/docs/human-interface-guidelines.md

 ### Use Understandable Copy {#use-understandable-copy}

 Avoid technical jargon and assume little-to-no technical knowledge.
-Thus, your app becomes "self-documenting."
+This lets your app be "self-documenting."

 Provide non-technical explanations instead of cryptic error messages.
 If something goes wrong, a simplified explanation of what happened and how to fix it should be presented.